MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 - If a container has entered overflow mode and has placed blobs on additional volumes, the new share must have sufficient capacity to hold all of the blobs for the container you migrate.
 This includes the blobs that are located on additional shares.

 - The PowerShell cmdlet `Get-AzsStorageContainer` identifies only the space in use on the initial volume for a container.
 The cmdlet doesn't identify space that's used by blobs that are put on additional volumes.
 Therefore, the full size of a container might not be evident.
 It's possible that consolidation of a container on a new share can send that new share into an overflow condition, where it places data onto additional shares.
-As a result, you might need to rebalance shares again.
+As a result, you might need to rebalance the shares.

-- If you lack permissions to certain resource groups and can't use PowerShell to query the additional volumes for overflow data, work with the owner of those resource groups and containers to understand the total size of data to migrate before you migrate that data.
+- If you lack permissions to certain resource groups and can't use PowerShell to query the additional volumes for overflow data, work with the owner of those resource groups and containers to understand the total amount of data to migrate before you migrate it.

 > [!IMPORTANT]
 > The migration of blobs for a container is an offline operation that requires the use of PowerShell.
 Until the migration is complete, all blobs for the container that you're migrating remain offline and can't be used.
 You should also avoid upgrading Azure Stack Hub until all ongoing migration is complete.